 At around 21 years old, Francis was struck down by a long and dangerous sickness.
-He suffered in patient such that his spirit was strengthen.
+He suffered in patience such that his spirit was strengthened.
 After his recovery, Francis was going to join Walter de Brienni, who was fighting in southern Italy, Francis dreamt of a magnificent place filled with rich arms, which belonged to him and his army.
 Francis was taken ill again and he was told by a heavenly voice to return home.

 Back at home, Francis gave himself much to prayer and to have a desire to sell his goods and buy the precious jewel of the gospel.
 Francis visited the hospitals and the sick.
-One day, in prayer at the Church of St. Damian, he heard a voice to go and repair his house.
-As he was disinheritance, Francis became a beggar.
+One day, in prayer at the Church of St. Damian, he heard a voice tell him to go and repair his house.
+As he was disinherited, Francis became a beggar.
 He helped rebuild the Church of St. Damian and another dedicated to St. Peter.

 The members were so numerous that the order was divided into provinces.
 Missions extended beyond the Alps to Spain, Germany, and Hungary.
 In 1219, some Friars travel to Tunis and Morocco.
 Francis went to Egypt and Syria with the crusade.
 After a failed attempt to convert the Saracens, Francis returned to Italy because of an urgent message.

 Two vicars had introduced certain innovations to bring the Franciscans into line with other religious orders.
 Francis arrived in Bologna to see that his brethren housed in a fine convent.
 Francis saw these events as a betrayal.
 He went to see Pope Honorius III and received the appointment of Cardinal Ugolino as protector and advisor to the Franciscans.
 He summoned a general chapter, which met at Portiunciela in 1221.
-Francis stressed the revised rule, which kept the importance of poverty, humblemess and evangelical freedom of the life his set before them.
+Francis stressed the revised rule, which kept the importance of poverty, humbleness and evangelical freedom of the life his set before them.